 General Rules for bringing your pet to the clinic

 1. Exposure: If you are concerned that you have been exposed to COVID-19, have a cold, or any symptoms of illness please DO NOT come to the clinic.
 If your animal is having an emergency, and needs to be seen by Dr. Lindsey, we will make arrangements to treat you pet.

 4. Medications and Food: We will continue to provide access to all medications and prescription foods.
 We are asking that you call the clinic before you come.
 This will ensure we have the item you are looking for ready upon your arrival.
-As with appointments, we also ask that you call the office when you arrive so we can bring your items to you.
-We will collect payment from you and return again with your receipt.

-5. New Clients: Currently we will be booking non-essential appointments for new clients at a minimum of 3 weeks out.
+5. New Clients: Currently we will be booking non-urgent appointments for new clients at a minimum of 3 weeks out.
 Personal questions may be asked to ensure the safety of our staff, yourself, and your pet.
 Please adhere to the guidelines as stated above.

-6. After Hour Concerns: As always, should a concern arise after our office is closed, or on the weekend, we encourage you to call our office line.
+6. After Hour Concerns: As always, should a concern arise after our office is closed, or on the weekend, we encourage you to text or call our office line.
 (858) 459-1516.
 We have an answering service who is well trained to assist you.
 Should your pet be experiencing an emergency they will attempt to transfer you to Dr. Lindsey or Erin.
 However, if it is after 10pm or the service is unable to reach Dr. Lindsey, they will refer you to an emergency clinic.
 If you do end up needing the services of an emergency clinic, please call them first to assess what their current procedures are.